elainexliu/elainexliu.github.io/index.md

 I'm a student at MIT studying EECS from Charlotte, NC.

 I'm passionate about doing cool things that make people feel good.
 Specifically, I'm interested in IoT/embedded systems, AI/computer vision, wearables, and BCI for health and consumer applications.
-I also love think a lot about ethics, political philosophy, playgrounds (or the lack thereof for adults), and [other stuff](https://elainexliu.github.io/writing.html).
+I also love think a lot about ethics, political philosophy, improv, playgrounds (or the lack thereof for adults), and [other stuff](https://elainexliu.github.io/writing.html).

 ## now